-- All skin types, even those with an oily skin!
+- All skin types, even those with very oily skin!

 How does it smell?

 No fragrance.
-Clinique realise that fragrance has no place in skincare.
-Take note, all brands.
+Clinique realises that fragrance has no place in skincare.
+Take note, other brands.

 How does it feel?

 The texture is light and feels oily even though it doesn’t contain any oil.
-However, whenever I use the Medik8 cleansing oil, I can immediately tell the difference.
-The Clinique texture feels far more synthetic-based.
+However, whenever I use the Medik8 cleansing oil, I can immediately tell the difference – Clinique feels far more synthetic-based.

 First part of a double cleanse in the evening